cds-snc/rcmp-report-a-cybercrime-alpha-documentation/pages/_en/design-workflow.md

 Creating or updating Storybook documentation is the responsibility of anyone who creates a new component or updates the core functionality of a component.
 Documentation usually contains a quick how-to, examples, variants and prop types definitions.

-The storybook is maintained through the codebase and deployed [here](https://cds-snc.github.io/report-a-cybercrime/?path=/docs/1-start--page).
+The [Storybook reference site]((https://cds-snc.github.io/report-a-cybercrime/?path=/docs/1-start--page)) is maintained through the codebase and deployed automatically.

 ![Diagram displaying how documentation is contained in a component, alongside tests and the component files. ](/assets/img/storybook-modular-documentation.png "Storybook modular documentation")